5 Ways to Perfect Your Business’ Server Maintenance

 3. Keep an eye on application behaviors (e.g. are there issues in the logs?)

 Your application log can help you keep track of any issues that arise in your server’s applications.
 Routinely going into these logs and searching for errors will help you detect problems as soon as they arise—not when it’s too late.

-4. Make sure that all hardware components are checked routinely to make sure they are functional (e.g. did a hard drive go out?)
+4. Make sure that all hardware components are checked routinely to make sure they are functional and properly configured

-If you only learn one thing from this article, it is that proper server maintenance is 95% monitoring.
-Many companies don’t deal with issues until they have escalated when they could have avoided the situation entirely with a little routine maintenance.
+If you only learn one thing from this article, I hope you take away that regularly monitoring your server’s health is critical to maintaining its stability.
+Many companies don’t deal with issues until they have escalated when they could have avoided the situation entirely with a routine server maintenance.
 Don’t wait until something is wrong before you check into your server.

 RELATED: NETWORK SUPPORT FOR BEGINNERS

 As previously stated, technology will unfortunately become obsolete with time and use, which means your server will not last forever.
 Keeping track of its lifecycle will help you plan for updates and replacements.

 Server maintenance is a critical aspect of keeping your technology in tip-top shape, and will help you avoid the dreaded downtime.
 If your business’ technology feels overwhelming to monitor, it’s best to outsource this to an IT consultant.
 At Onset Solutions, we offer complimentary consultations to best understand your managed services needs.
 If your business needs assistance with server maintenance or other IT needs, Onset Solutions offers complimentary consultations.
 Click here to schedule a free consultation today.